talapkapetra/neuron-project/README.md

 - euclidean_distance column: contain data in micron

 - euclidean_distance_corr_nanometer column: I multipled the values in *euclidean_distance column* by 10.
-During the measurements in Neurolucida, original images were multipled with 100 beacause software could not handle datasets in the nanometer level.
+During the measurements in Neurolucida, original images were multipled with 100 because software could not handle datasets in the nanometer level.
 Therefore at this data processing step only multiple by 10 was needed for exchanging the values to the final nanometer.

 - Finally, I checked duplicates and transferred numeric data to float64 format.